dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T57: Market domination leads to higher prices and less choice for consumers.
+### T57: Dominance in an industry can result in higher prices and reduced choices for consumers.

 |Support|
 |---|